 6. Practice chin awareness.

-Sometimes, the camera will be right at eye level, making it possible—depending on how you have your head placed—for it to appear as though you have a double chin (even if you do not).
-I always teach my acting students the “orange” technique.
-Throughout the photo shoot—even when you are asked to lower your chin—pretend there is a large orange underneath your chin.
+Sometimes the camera will be right at eye level, making it possible for it to appear as though you have a double chin (even if you do not).
+I always teach my acting students the “orange” technique: Throughout the shoot, even when you are asked to lower your chin, pretend there is a large orange underneath your chin.
 You always want a space between your chin and your neck.
-Honestly, you may feel like a turtle for half of your shoot, but once your photos come out, you won’t be able to tell that you were holding such a pose.
+You may feel like a turtle for half of your shoot but once your photos come out, you won’t be able to tell that you were holding the pose.
 Just stay as relaxed as possible, regardless of how unnatural a position may feel.